Courses and graduate schools

 Introduction course for PhD students (0.5 credits)

-This course is compulsory for all research students at the Faculty of Science and covers information about general terms of employment, insurance, and management of the individual study plan, among other topics.
+This course is compulsory for all research students at the Faculty of Science and covers information about general terms of employment, insurance etc.

 Scientific Writing - How to structure and publish a scientific paper (1.5 credits)